Core Paediatric Residency Program

 - Once a year residents participate in a 10 station OSCE.
 Residents receive feedback as to where they performed as compared to peer norms.

-- Electronic In-Training Evaluation Reports (ITERs) are automatically sent to the supervisor near the end of each rotation.
+- Electronic In-Training Assessment Report (ITAR) are automatically sent to the supervisor near the end of each rotation.
 After the supervisor completes the electronic evaluation form, it is forwarded to the trainees who will review and sign it on-line.
 Staff are expected to discuss the evaluations with the trainees face to face before completing them.

 - Clinical skills assessments are done at least twice a year for all residents and are a mandatory part of the program.
 During these sessions, residents do a complete history and physical examination while being observed by a faculty member, and subsequently, discuss their approach to the problem.
 The faculty member completes a written evaluation of this process, and feedback is provided to the trainee.